Threshold Vault presents

 01 About the product

 All tiers include access to the browser-based splitting and reconstruction tool.
-The kit is what makes the scheme physically real.

 You don't have to.
 The Shamir Secret Sharing protocol itself is free, and any open-source implementation will produce mathematically identical shards.
 What we charge for is everything around the protocol: